DaidoujiChen/StreamFiles/README.md

 StreamFiles
 ===========

-StreamFiles allow you to Read / write file and change it's data Immediately.
+StreamFiles allow you to Read / write file and change contain data Immediately.

 DaidoujiChen